rudderlabs/rudder-blog/content/blog/Building-a-Reliable-Customer-Data-Infrastructure.md

 ---
 title: "Building a Reliable Customer Data Infrastructure"
-siteMetadescription: A typical example of Data-Intensive Application.
-RudderStack briefly tells CDI and its core & the infrastructure for seizing, processing and routing events.
+siteMetadescription: "A typical example of Data-Intensive Application.
+RudderStack briefly tells CDI and its core & the infrastructure for seizing, processing and routing events."
 date: 2020-05-24T00:00:00+05:30
 featureImg: ../assets/16.blog_.rs_.png
 category: Thoughts & Opinions